camilafiaminghi/Flashcards/README.md

 - $ yarn install
 - $ expo start

-## Create the .apk or .ipa packages
+## The app was developed for android, to create the .apk
 Use expo to create packages, follow instructions on terminal.
 - $ npm install -g exp
-- $ exp build:ios
 - $ exp build:android